-Ada.32.2 Guidance to language users
+Ada.33.2 Guidance to language users

 Avoid the use of goto, loop exit statements, return statements in procedures and more than one return statement in a function.
+[Please take a look at the C annex for a possibly better treatment of control structures with multiple exits.]

-Ada.33 Passing Parameters and Return Values [CSJ]
+Ada.34 Passing Parameters and Return Values [CSJ]